By Type (9)

 General Rights and Duties of Landlords and Tenants

-- Landlord Required Responsibilities – The landlord must make the rental unit habitable by keeping up with the local health and safety codes.
+- Landlord Required Responsibilities – The landlord must make the rental unit habitable and adhere to the health and safety codes.
+The landlord must install working smoke detectors prior to the tenants moving in.
+Landlords must maintain the rental units pest control.

-- Tenant Required Responsibilities – The tenant must keep the rental property clean, dispose of any waste/trash/recycling, and not disturb neighbors (loud noise/parties).
+- Tenant Required Responsibilities – Renter’s renting a home in Florida will need to purchase renters insurance if the landlord requires renters insurance.
+The tenant must keep the rental property clean, dispose of any waste/trash/recycling, adhere to all housing codes and not disturb neighbors (loud noise/parties).[6]

 Paying Rent and Late Fees